-The Fund's property assets are required to be split into investment property, intangible assets (water), agricultural assets and plant and equipment for accounting purposes.
-The total of these assets were valued at \$291.0 million at 30 June 2020, compared to \$254.3 million in the previous year.
-Australian agricultural assets have continued to receive strong support from the investment market.
-In particular, market values of prime almond, citrus and vineyard properties subject to long term leases have increased in market value due to sustained interest from institutional and overseas investors.
+For accounting purposes, the Fund's property assets are required to be split into investment property, intangible assets (water), agricultural assets and plant and equipment.
+The total of these assets were valued at \$337.1 million at 30 June 2021, compared to \$291.0 million in the previous year.
+As previously mentioned, Australian agricultural assets have continued to receive strong support from the investment market and prime properties subject to long term leases have increased substantially in the last year due to sustained interest from institutional and overseas investors.